openstack/cinder-specs/specs/liberty/get-vol-type-extra-specs.rst

   key is empty ({}) that means there are NO options that can be set on that capability key.

-The fireproof capability:
+The vendor:fireproof capability:
-  This is a vendor-unique capability, and is indicated by not being prefixed with 'cinder_'.
+  This is a ``vendor unique`` key, and is indicated by being prefixed with "vendor name" + ":".
 Also, note that the default is True and that there are NO options.
 The example indicates that this device is ALWAYS fireproof, you can't change that, it just is, what it is.

-The cinder_thin_provisioning capability:
+The thin_provisioning capability:
-  This is a well_defined capability which is not supported by this particular vendor.
+  This is a ``well defined`` key which is not supported by this particular vendor.
 As a result, it defaults to False, and provides no options.

-The cinder_qos capability describes some corner cases for us:
+The qos capability describes some corner cases for us:
-  This key is a well_defined key, that's very customizable via options.
+  This key is a ``well defined`` key, that's very customizable via options.
   Well defined portion is whether the capability is supported or not (again True/False), again, some devices may allow deploying volumes with or without QoS on the same device, so you can specify that with
   <capability-key-name>=true|false.

   If a device doesn't support this (ie always true), then this entry is omitted.

-  The other key piece is vendor_keys.
+  The other key piece is ``vendor unique`` keys.
 For those that allow additional special keys to set QoS those key names are provided in list format as valid keys that can be specified and set as related to Quality of Service.

-The persona key is another good example of a vendor_unique capability:
+The vendor:persona key is another good example of a ``vendor unique`` capability:
   This is very much like QoS, and again, note that we're just providing what the valid values are.